kishanhj/IP-Location-tracker/README.md

 2. run command "npm install"
 3. run command "npm start"

-Data is store in Mongo-Atlas cloud but if you want to store the data locally change setting.json in database folder to point to local mongoDB then run command "npm seed"
+Data is stored in Mongo-Atlas cloud but if you want to store the data locally change setting.json in database folder to point to local mongoDB then run command "npm seed"

 For google map to work make sure you run in 3000 port and url as http://localhost:3000/